-The Registrar's Office can help with many academic and non-academic questions - registration, degree audits, prerequisites, verification of enrolment, convocation, important dates, courses, exams, academic regulations, etc. We're here to assist you on your journey and to keep you on your path.
+The Registrar's Office helps students, parents, and others with academic and non-academic questions concerning registration, transcripts, degree audits, prerequisites, verifications of enrolment, convocation, important dates, courses, exams, and academic regulations, etc. We're here to assist you on your journey and to keep you on your path.
 We'll do our best to answer your questions or put you in touch with someone who can.